Skip to contents

 samples

 MCMC posterior samples, as obtained from nimble.
-This is a list object with nchains.BMA components, each a named matrix with the samples from one chain in its rows, with columns corresponding to model parameters.
+With nchains.BMA > 1, this is a list with nchains.BMA components, each a named matrix with the samples from one chain in its rows and columns corresponding to model parameters.
+With nchains.BMA = 1, this is a single named matrix.

 Rhat